dladd/pyFormex/sphinx/install.rst

-If you do not have access to a running GNU/Linux system, or if the above installation methods fail for some unknown reason (remember, you can ask for help on the pyFormex `Forums`_), you can still run pyFormex by using a `Bumpix Live GNU/Linux`_ system. `Bumpix Live` is a full featured Debian GNU/Linux system including pyFormex that can be run from a single removable medium such as a CD or a USB key.
+If you do not have access to a running GNU/Linux system, or if the above installation methods fail for some unknown reason (remember, you can ask for help on the pyFormex `Support tracker`_), you can still run pyFormex by using a `Bumpix Live GNU/Linux`_ system. `Bumpix Live` is a full featured Debian GNU/Linux system including pyFormex that can be run from a single removable medium such as a CD or a USB key.